 * Currently Available in Alaska and Arizona only.

 Start your home construction project with a residential construction loan from Alaska USA.
 It’s the perfect solution when you need to finance the building of a home from the ground up or for extensive remodeling.

 When you want to build your own home, where do you begin?
 A residential construction loan is a short-term financing option that gives you the means to pay for construction as your new home is being built.

 It’s affordable because you only pay the interest due each month.
 At the end of the loan term, you’ll need to pay off the construction loan.
 Most people do this with a new mortgage loan on the completed property.

 Alaska USA residential construction loans require that you prequalify for a mortgage loan from Alaska USA Mortgage Company for at least the amount of the construction loan, and that you choose a contractor that meets Alaska USA’s requirements for approval.

 Qualification – The home must be a one-to-four family home to be used as a member’s primary dwelling (excluding spec homes and land development).

-Term – The initial term is six months.
-Members may be granted a one-time extension – up to an additional six months.
+Term – The initial term is up to 12 months.
+Members may be granted a one-time extension – up to an additional three months.

 Financing – You may borrow up to 80% of your home’s value (lesser of total construction cost or appraised value).
 Cost of construction includes land, cost to construct plus 10% contingency, closing fees, and estimated interest payments and other soft costs.

-Approved contractors – Contractors must meet Alaska USA’s requirements for approval.
+Approved contractors –General contractors must meet Alaska USA’s requirements for approval.
 Your request to add a contractor to the Alaska USA approved list will be considered if your contractor is not currently listed.
-Contractor qualifications include:
+General contractor qualifications include: